 If you want to marvel at Gothic architecture, there’s no better place to do so than Barcelona.
 Barcelona has a 2000-year old square named the Gothic quarter, which is a living embodiment of the development of Gothic art.

 The walls of the Gothic quarter were built by Romans and extended in the 12th century.
 Many places in the Gothic quarter were built or refurbished in the 19th century in the neo-Gothic style, for example, the iconic Barcelona Cathedral.
 However, you can still see some 14th-century Gothic chapels in the Gothic quarter of Barcelona.

-One such place is the Ramon square, the reminiscence of the walled city of Barcino in Roman history.
-It is a classic blend of three periods of Catalunya’s history – the Roman walls, the Chapel of Saint Agata and the medieval statue of the count of Barcelona, Ramon Berenguer.
+One such place is Ramon Square, a reminiscence of the walled city of Barcino in Roman history.
+It is a classic blend of three periods of Catalunya’s history – the Roman walls, the Chapel of Saint Agata, and the medieval statue of the count of Barcelona, Ramon Berenguer.
 The Chapel of Saint Agata is a Gothic monument dating back to 1302.

 The other notable 14th-century Gothic monuments in old Barcelona are Santa Maria Del Mar and Santa Maria del Pi.
 You can take advantage of the free walking tours to explore the charming Gothic quarter and learn about the Catalan Gothic style.

 8. Münster, Germany